tale-lang/tale/README.md

 a = 1 -- Another one.

 ---
 A multi-line comment.
 Can be used to document any kind of stuff.
-Here is an example of doc-comment.
+Here is an example of doc-comment for some addition expression.

 Accepts:
     x: First addend.
     y: Second addend.

 Represents: A sum of the two numbers.
 ---
-add: (x) to: (y) = ...
 ```

 ### Architecture